devanlai/devanlai.github.io/_projects/webdfu.md

 ---
 title: WebDFU
 subtitle: Device firmware updates in the browser using WebUSB
+preview_image: /img/WebDFU-preview.png
+wide_preview: true
 excerpt: >
-  A demo using web pages to reprogram USB-attached devices without installing any native plugins.
+  A demo using the browser to reprogram USB-attached devices via WebUSB - no native plugins required.
 ---
 ## Overview
 WebDFU is a proof-of-concept using [WebUSB](https://wicg.github.io/webusb/) to reprogram [USB DFU](http://wiki.openmoko.org/wiki/USB_DFU_-_The_USB_Device_Firmware_Upgrade_standard) class devices from the browser.
 It supports USB DFU 1.1 and [DfuSe 1.1a](http://www.st.com/en/development-tools/stsw-stm32080.html) bootloaders and mbed boards with [custom interface firmware](https://github.com/devanlai/DAPLink).